 Q: What education did you have?

 A: I spent the first 9 years of my life in China under its strict education system.
 School was 6 days a week from 9am to 6pm.
 After coming to America, I went to public schools in not so great neighborhoods until I graduated as Valedictorian and went to University of California Berkeley with the intent to major in Biology.
 After one year, I realized my true calling in art and switched majors to reflect my passion.
+I still love biology and the sciences, but became clear to me that I could make a greater impact in the world with my art.
 I graduated with my Bachelor's in art in 2011.
 At one point I firmly believed that I would go to grad school until I realized I learn best by creating art with my hands, not sitting in a classroom reading about other artists.

 Q: Can I use your art/ post it on my website/ or sell it?